 THE GLENMORANGIE DISTILLERY TOUR

 Do you like your whisky?
 If so, you’ll love this tour, not least the sampling part, of course.
 Whisky distilleries have always been popular visitor attractions in Scotland, and none more so than the famous Glenmorangie Distillery.
 If you enjoy the tour experience, I can promise that you’ll be drooling with delight when….

 In Scotland, around AD550 St Mungo, the first Bishop of the British Kingdom of Strathclyde, founded a religious community around a small church, which was built in an area that was to become known as Glasgow.
 The present building was built during the 13th century, on the site where He is believed….

 Melrose Abbey, now a ruin, is considered one of Scotland’s most beautiful buildings, and it’s fascinating history provides you with a sense of romance.
 An unopened casket containing King Robert the Bruce’s heart lay in Edinburgh until 1998, when it was buried again at Melrose Abbey (as was his wish) on 22 June.

 EDINBURGH’S FAMOUS ROYAL MILE

 How long does it take you to walk one mile?
 For the Royal Mile in Edinburgh you will probably need about a week.
 Here you will follow the city’s history, starting from Holyrood Palace at the bottom, to Edinburgh Castle at the top, a journey taken by many famous (and infamous) Kings and Queens of the past.

 GLASGOW SCIENCE CENTRE

 The zoo has been open since 1913, and it’s still one of the top Scottish attractions.
 Edinburgh Zoo gives you the opportunity to meet over 1,000 animals, and it is probably the most exciting wildlife attraction in Scotland.
 Of all the things to see and do in Scotland, this is one of them.
 The highlight of your visit, and something definitely not to be missed, is the daily “Penguin Parade.”
-It’s absolutely brilliant.
+It’s brilliant.